March 24, 2021

 Every year my family participates in the Three Impossible Things Novena.
-It is the most powerful novena I have ever said, and I know many people who have had prayers answered through appealing to the intercession of the Blessed Mother in this novena.
-I have shared this with some of you in past years, but this year it seemed to me that sharing it with our whole community would be appropriate and timely.
+As I said last year, it is the most powerful novena I have ever said, and I know many people who have had prayers answered through appealing to the intercession of the Blessed Mother in this novena.

-I know of four babies conceived and born in direct answer to this novena, whose parents were told that they couldn’t have, or it would be very difficult to have, children.
+I know of five babies conceived and born in direct answer to this novena, whose parents were told that they couldn’t have, or it would be very difficult to have, children.
 I know of a woman who returned to the sacraments when her sister made that one of her intentions.
 I know of a family that had been at odds for years who were reconciled in answer to this novena.
 The husband of one of my friends was in an impossible situation at his work.
 It was resolved during my friend’s novena.
+Someone I know prayed that her husband would get a new job better suited to him than the current job.
+He did.
 It really is powerful.

-This seems like an especially good time to go to our Mother and ask for help.
-We have the direct concern of an end to the coronavirus, and also the economic problems it has created.
-We want the sacraments to be available again.
-Also, most of us have our personal concerns to take to our Mother as well.
+This seems like a good time to go to our Mother and ask for help.
+We still have the direct concern of an end to the coronavirus and also the economic problems it has created.
+And now we have a governing authority that is often hostile to our Catholic concerns.
+Most of us have personal concerns to take to our Mother as well.
 I invite you to take these intentions to our Mother in this Novena.

 It is long: It is said for nine months, from March 25th, the Feast of the Annunciation, to December 25th, Christmas Day.
 Though it is long, it is a prayerful way to accompany Mary through her holy pregnancy.

 The following novena honors the nine months in which Our Lady carried Our Blessed Lord in her womb.
 Begin on March 25, and the novena ends on Christmas!

 Pray the following prayer devoutly every day from March 25th through December 25th for each of three intentions.